trussworks/Engineering-Playbook/developing/languages/GO.md

   If you find that an unexported function is complex and needs testing, it might mean it needs to be refactored as it's exported function elsewhere.

+## Packages

+### Prefer Standard Libraries

+In general,
+when selecting new packages,
+highly consider standard libraries over third party dependencies.
+One of the strengths of Go
+is its core packages,
+such as http, json, and sql.
+These libraries also use vocabulary and patterns easily accessible via popular public Go resources, which are often translatable to modern programming approaches in their respective areas.
+This creates an easier bridge
+for Engineers new to Go
+or domain areas (such as relational databases) to adjust and onboard.

+Since the third party ecosystem is still new, many packages tend to be immature with little community support, follow opinionated patterns inconsistent with Go idioms, or lack long term support.

 ## Time

 ### Clock Dependency